Brenda Bonk - President

 Blake has been a long time champion of BRDC and brings a regional network of connections along with vast fiscal experience.

-Gavin was born and raised in Chilhowie, VA, and currently still resides in his hometown.
-He received a Bachelors of Science from Virginia Polytechnic Institute in 2013.
+Gavin was born and raised in Chilhowie, VA, and currently resides in his hometown.
+He received a Bachelors of Science degree from Virginia Polytechnic Institute in 2013.
 Gavin is both a

 Certified Planning Commissioner and Certified Floodplain Administrator, certified by Center for Public Administration & Policy.
 He has served as Regional Planner at Mount Rogers Planning District Commission since January 2014, Town Manager of Damascus since November 2014, and Senior Planner at Mount Rogers Planning District Commission since February 2017.